Sewing a Vintage Pencil Skirt & a 90s Cami Top

-I recently shared my #makenine list over on the vlog featuring this vintage pencil skirt pattern and cami top pattern.
+I recently shared my #makenine list over on the vlog featuring this vintage pencil skirt pattern and a Simplicity cami top.
+Sadly this pattern how now been discontinued, but the Odgen cami by True Bias makes a lovely alternative.
 I had some John Kaldor Ohio stretch cotton fabric in my stash perfect for the skirt and decided to make the cami top in our Mystique satin backed crepe.
 Worn together they make the perfect outfit for summer evenings out.

 Sewing the Pencil Skirt